mfiloramo/mondayProjectSQL/README.md

    <img src="assets/monday-sql-banner.png" width="100%" alt="sql-server-banner">
 </p>

 This repository contains T-SQL scripts for managing fragrances and orders within a SQL Server database.
 These scripts are designed for an application integrated with the Monday.com platform, providing the necessary database schema and stored procedures for CRUD operations.
+This repo is one of three for this application; the Client Application can be found <a href="https://github.com/mfiloramo/mondayProject">here</a>, and the API can be found <a href="https://github.com/mfiloramo/mondayProjectAPI">here</a>.

 <hr>